Dowell-Lab/Bidirectional-Flow/README.md

     Save options:
         --outdir                       Specifies where to save the output from the nextflow run.
+        --savestats                    Saves tfit/dreg bidirectional statistics for all samples (default true) --savebam                      Saves sorted bam files (if cram as input) --savetfitbam                  Saves multimapped read filtered bamfiles used for tfit --savebg                       Saves bedgraph files for tfit and/or dreg (whichever is run) --savebw                       Saves dreg bigwig files
+        --savebidirs                   Saves bedfiles for promoter/intronic/intergenic bidirectional subsets

     Analysis Options:
         --gene_count                   Run featureCounts to obtain stranded and unstranded gene counts over an annotation.